In operation

 The Teano Station, accessible from both Via Teano and Viale Partenope, is characterized by large spaces designated for commercial activities and a spacious atrium that can be used for events, exhibitions, and various initiatives.
 The Teano Station has been open to the public since June 29, 2015.

-Discover moreMalatesta
+Learn moreMalatesta

 The Malatesta Station is built beneath the square of the same name, where bus terminals and stops are located.
 The new pedestrian square is characterized in the center by an open-air hypogeal space, accessible via a staircase that connects the outside with the station's intermediate atrium: a large space designated for commercial, cultural activities, and events, which gives back to the neighborhood a place for gathering and socializing.
 The Malatesta Station has been open to the public since June 29, 2015.

-Discover morePigneto
+Learn morePigneto

 The Pigneto Station, constructed near the intersection of Via del Pigneto and Circonvallazione Casilina, will constitute an important interchange node with the soon-to-be-completed FL1 railway line.
 The area above the station has been completely redeveloped, with the creation of an equipped park and a sports field.
 The Pigneto Station has been open to the public since June 29, 2015.

-Discover moreLodi
+Learn moreLodi

 The Lodi Station, the temporary terminus of the line, is situated beneath Via La Spezia (stretch between Via Orvieto and Via Foligno), a very important thoroughfare for the city.
 To adapt the presence of the subway to the historical and urban context in which it is located, the only elements visible on the surface are the steel and glass structures of the elevators and the station entrances.
 The Lodi Station has been open to the public since June 29, 2015.